afonso360/motec-i2/README.md

 # motec-i2

-A MoTeC i2 file parser
+A MoTeC i2 file parser and writer

 Try the included examples with:
 ```